ehmicky/autoserver/docs/configuration.md

     hostname: myhostname
 maxpagesize: 10
 ```

-The format depends on the file extension, and can be either JSON or YAML
-(but only with JSON-compatible types).

 If a relative file path is used to target the configuration file, it will be
 relative to the current directory.